coecms/nccompress/README.rst

     nccompress -o --filelist list.txt

 The nccompress program handles finding files/directories etc, it calls nc2nc to do the compression.
-Using the option `--nccopy` forces nccompress to use the nccopy program in place of `nc2nc`, though the netcdf package must already be loaded for this to work.
+Using the option ``--nccopy`` forces nccompress to use the nccopy program in place of nc2nc, though the netcdf package must already be loaded for this to work.

-You can tell nccompress to work on multple files simultaneously with the `-pa` option.
-By default this will use all the physical processors on the machine, or you can specify how many simultaneous processes you want to with `-np`, e.g.
+You can tell nccompress to work on multple files simultaneously with the ``-pa`` option.
+By default this will use all the physical processors on the machine, or you can specify how many simultaneous processes you want to with ``-np``, e.g.

 ::